 Introduction

 The ability to avoid collision with surrounding objects or escape a predator is crucial to the survival of an animal and requires the visual detection of approaching stimuli and a motor reaction.
 In the grasshopper visual system, two pairs of well-studied monocular motion-detecting neurons, lobula giant movement detectors (LGMDs) and the descending contralateral movement detectors (DCMDs), underlie the animal’s ability to jump away to escape a potential predator or avoid collision with a looming object.
 The LGMDs reside in the optic lobe and are excited by approaching visual stimuli.
-In turn, they send the neural signals to their postsynaptic targets, the DCMDs, which respond to object movements detected by the contralateral eye and activate motoneurons in the thoracic ganglia appropriate to produce the jumping reaction.
+In turn, they send the neural signals to their postsynaptic targets, the DCMDs, which respond to object movements detected by the contralateral eye and activate motor neurons in the thoracic ganglia appropriate to produce the jumping reaction.
 The LGMDs and DCMDs together make up an early warning system to generate the escape behavior in the face of possible collision with approaching objects.

 The LGMD-DCMD system encodes the movement of an approaching stimulus, whose image expands on the animal’s retina.
 Computer-generated receding stimuli and stimuli whose trajectory to the eye is offset both result in lessened intensity of the DCMD response, which represents the response of the LGDM-DCMD system.
 This finding suggests that the DCMD is preferential to approaching objects on a direct collision course.